-PFAS, or per- and polyfluoroalkyl substances, have become notorious drinking water contaminants as a result of industrial releases and use of firefighting foam.
-But they also are used in a wide range of products, from food packaging to stain-resistant furniture, and our exposure comes from multiple sources and routes.
+PFAS, or per- and polyfluoroalkyl substances, are thousands of chemicals belonging to a single chemical class.
+PFOA, PFOS, and GenX are PFAS that have become notorious drinking water contaminants as a result of industrial releases and use of firefighting foam.
+But PFAS may also be used in a wide range of products, from food packaging to stain-resistant furniture, and our exposure comes from multiple sources and routes.

 What products contain PFAS?

-Many products are made with these compounds, including:
+Many products may be made with these compounds, including:

 - stain-resistant carpets, rugs, and furniture;